gregpiche/defective-chessboard/README.md

 # Defective Chessboard
 **Background**

-The defective chessboard problem is a common problem used to develop the divide and conquer methodology when it comes to writing algorithms.
+The defective chessboard problem is a common problem used to explore the divide and conquer methodology when it comes to writing and analyzing algorithms.
 In the problem we are given a 2<sup>n</sup> by 2<sup>n</sup> chessboard where the top right corner is removed.
-Given this chessboard we are able to cover the remaining tiles on the board with L-shaped pieces (called trimino) made of three tiles.
+Given this chessboard we are able to cover the remaining tiles on the board with L-shaped pieces made of three tiles (called trimino).
 These tiles can be rotated as needed.
-The idea is to recursively solve n/2 by n/2 boards until the entir board is solved.
+The idea is to recursively solve n/2 by n/2 boards until the entire board is solved.

 **Implementation**

 The whole program was made using Java and JavaFx for the GUI.
 In my implementation, I coloured the triminoes with the top-right tile being black.
 Since the board size grows rather quickly, I can generate up to 2<sup>8</sup> by 2<sup>8</sup> until I encounter isues.
-Since the tiles are of fixed size, at 256 tiles by 256 tiles it becomes hard to view the entirety of the board.
+The tiles are of fixed size, so at 256 tiles by 256 tiles it becomes hard to view the entirety of the board.

 **Images of GUI**